 Michaela Madrid is the operations manager for the Sovereign Bodies Institute, an Indigenous organization that works to end gender and sexual violence against Indigenous people through research and data-driven direct

 Priti Krishtel is a health justice lawyer and the co-founder of I-MAK, a nonprofit that focuses on improving global access to vaccines and medicines by challenging drug patent monopolies.
 Krishtel has spent nearly two decades exposing structural inequities affecting access to medicines and vaccines across the Global South and in the United States.

-David C. Kang is the Maria Crutcher Professor in International Relations and a professor of international relations, business and East Asian languages and cultures at the University of Southern California.
+David C. Kang is a professor of international relations, business and East Asian languages and cultures at the University of Southern California.
 Kang’s research explores questions of economic development, security relations in the region, and the historical basis of contemporary relations.

-Lanhee J. Chen is the director of domestic policy studies and lecturer in the public policy program at Stanford University and the David and Diane Steffy Fellow at the Hoover Institution.
+Lanhee J. Chen is the director of domestic policy studies and lecturer in the public policy program at Stanford University.
 His research interests include health care policy, the design of public institutions and advanced policy analysis.